New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 4. You can add a Description to include additional details about the charge.

-5. The Charge ID is generated based on the Internal Name that you have specified.
-You can modify this id as required.
-The charge Id is the unique identifier of the charge and when a subscription is created or updated via the API from your app/website.
+5. The Charge ID is generated based on the Internal Name you have specified.
+You can modify this ID as required.
+The Charge ID is the unique identifier for the charge when a subscription is created or updated via the API from your app or website.

-6. Under Customer-Facing Info, you can enable the Display in Self-Serve Portal checkbox to make this charge available in the Self-serve Portal.
-The Self-serve Portal can be used by your customers to make changes to their subscriptions.
+6. Under Customer-Facing Info, you can enable the Display in Self-Serve Portal checkbox to make this charge available in the Self-Serve Portal.
+The Self-Serve Portal allows your customers to make changes to their subscriptions.

 7. Click Create.